 These projects are comprised of the complete “ground-up” removal and replacement of a roadway—new pavement, new curb & gutter, new drive approaches, and the restoration of any affected lawn areas.
 This work may also include the installation of new underground utilities.
 Roadway Reconstruction projects tend to be multi-phased and frequently require the closure of the affected roadway for an extended period.

-- Fairfax Dr (Middlesex Rd to McCoy Rd) – To begin Wednesday, June 19
+- Fairfax Dr (Middlesex Rd to McCoy Rd) – Began Wednesday, June 19

-- Grace Ln (Reed Rd to Lyon Dr) – To begin Monday, June 17
+- Grace Ln (Reed Rd to Lyon Dr) – Began Monday, June 17

-- Shoreham Rd (Surry Hill Pl to Mountview Rd) – To begin Tuesday, June 18
+- Shoreham Rd (Surry Hill Pl to Mountview Rd) – Began Tuesday, June 18

 - Stonehaven Ct N (Cul-de-sac to Stonehaven Dr) – Began Monday, June 10

-- Stonehaven Dr (Chartwell Rd to Stonehaven Pl) – Began Tuesday, May 28
+- Stonehaven Dr (Chartwell Rd to Stonehaven Pl) – Completed

 Henderson Road Improvements